UPSC Mains - Overview

 - Indian Economy by Sanjiv Verma

-- Class 12 NCERT Book on Biology (Chapters pertaining to Ecology)
+- Class 12 NCERT Book on Biology (Chapters about Ecology)

 - India Year Book (Chapters on Environment)